jazzlyj/procedures/canonical/kvm.md

 ```bash
 sysctl net.ipv4.ip_forward
 ```
 Value should be 1.

+* Change virsh "default" network config
+    *  forward from 'nat' to 'route'
+    * set ip address to the network number of choice (.121 or .122)
+    * adjust dhcp range
+        * use the correct network number
-NOTE: Optional not sure this is required 3.
-Change virtlib forward from 'nat' to 'route' and adjust dhcp range to exclude the addresses used for guest (optionally, add host entry for it) change the xml to something like this:
+        * to exclude the addresses used for guest (optionally, add host entry for it)

 ```bash
 virsh net-edit default